neudesic/engineering-playbook/docs/CI-CD/continuous-integration.md

 ### Avoid Checking in Broken Builds

 - Automated build checks, tests, lint runs, etc should be validated locally before committing your changes to the scm repo.
-[Test Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) is a practice dev crews should consider to help identify bugs and failures as early as possible within the development lifecycle.
+[Test Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) is a practice development teams should consider to help identify bugs and failures as early as possible within the development lifecycle.

 ### Reporting Build Failures